caseyanderson/ghostses/README.md

 ![](example.png)

+in the example above the first noun (Janine) indicates the start of radio action which may continue until a second noun (surgeon), the utterance of which demarcates an end to radio action.

 performers are encouraged to change the number and selection of foreground layers for each section.

 a loosely coordinated distortion.